 Need an auto title or a legal form notarized?
 Worthington Libraries offers free notary public service!

-Appointments are required for notary services and are available weekdays, evenings and weekends.
+Appointments are required for notary services and are offered at any Worthington Libraries location.
+Appointments are offered based on notary availability and may be available on weekdays, evenings and weekends.
 Same-day appointments may also be available.
-Appointments are offered at any Worthington Libraries location.

 To make an appointment, we will need your name and details about the document(s) you want notarized, including the number of signatures and witnesses required.
 We require an email address and phone number to confirm your appointment.